liningning-ouc/RDFNet-SLAM/README.md

-# RDFNet-SLAM:A Deep Learning-based RGB-D-SLAM System for Challenging Indoor Scenarios
+# RDFNet-SLAM: A Deep Learning-based RGB-D-SLAM System for Challenging Indoor Scenarios

 The codes and model weights will be made publicly available upon acceptance.